nilofarnadaf/online-retail-ecommerce-sales-analysis/Readme.md

 This project focuses on analyzing an online retail e-commerce dataset to uncover sales trends, top-performing products, customer behavior, and revenue drivers.

-The analysis was carried out using Python, SQL, and data visualization, following a real-world data analyst workflow.
+The analysis was carried out using Python, SQL, and Power BI, following a real-world data analyst workflow.

 The dataset contains transactional data from a UK-based online retailer, including invoice details, product information, customer IDs, quantities, prices, and countries.